zarf-dev/proposals/0023-zarf-named-configs/README.md

 ## Motivation

 This proposal comes from a desire to even further lower the barrier to entry for the deploy persona by pre-baking some deployment configuration for a Zarf package into named configurations that can be selected from.
 In some environments a user deploying a Zarf package may not have system administrator experience and an SRE may want to pre-configure the package for them to make the package even more declarative and easier to manage.
-Additionally many Zarf packages cross security domains and so might not be able to contain their related configuration inside the package at create time.
+Additionally many Zarf packages cross security domains and might not be able to contain their related configuration inside the package at create time.
 Having a way to marry the package with the configuration within the deployment environment would help with this as well.

 ### Goals